Does My Cat Have a Broken Leg? How to Tell (& How It Could've Happened)

 Typically, a cat with an untreated broken leg will show symptoms like noticeable limping.
 The limb may sometimes dangle as they walk, but some may bear weight on the limb if the fracture doesn't render the leg unstable.

-Pain is difficult to assess in cats.
+Cats are known for hiding their pain well, so the signs may be easily missed unless you know what to look for.
 Stress hormones serve to alleviate some of this pain and, as previously noted, cats are masters at hiding pain; this makes sense given that any sign of weakness makes cats a target for predators.

 Swelling and damage to the skin may be a factor in some cases, too.
 A large swelling, an unnatural angle to the limb and blood or discoloration at the site of injury can be giveaways.
 An "open" fracture is one where the skin has been affected near the injury, which can lead to infections if left untreated.